systemathics/notebook-examples/python/9-Agrakal/Export/tmp.md

-This is where daily data is exported
+This is where bars data is exported